 What is a heart attack?

-Heart attacks are the most common result of coronary heart disease.
+Heart attacks and angina [chest pain] are the most common results of coronary heart disease.
 Someone has a heart attack when their coronary arteries become blocked.
 This stops blood supply to the heart’s muscles meaning it can’t get the oxygen it needs.
 Starved of oxygen, the heart can’t pump properly, and in severe cases it may effectively stop beating altogether which can kill you.
 Damage to the heart muscle can lead to heart failure – when your heart can no longer pump blood around your body normally.
-This leads to symptoms such as swelling of the ankles and shortness of breath which affect you for the rest of your life and often become progressively worse.
-Although there are drugs that can help limit the impact of heart failure, there isn't a cure at the moment2.
+This leads to symptoms such as swelling of the ankles and shortness of breath which can affect you for the rest of your life and often become progressively worse.
+Although there are prescription drugs that can help limit the impact of heart failure, there isn't a cure at the moment2.

 - Preventing artery damage.
 Alcohol appears to increase the level of ‘good’ cholesterol (HDL) in the blood.
 This reduces the amount of fatty deposit (atheroma) which narrows our arteries and makes them more likely to clog.